Do you know the importance of Quality Assurance (QA) testing of your app before it gets to the end-users?

 Since there are a lot of build cycles in agile development process, regression testing becomes highly effective as the changes are being made continuously.

-In agile development, regression testing allows the entire team to focus on the functionality of the current sprint and target best possible solution while maintaining overall stability.
+In agile development, regression testing allows the entire team to focus on the functionality of the current sprint and target the best possible solution while maintaining overall stability.
 Test automation and continuous execution can help in maximum utilization of the regression testing.
 For this purpose, regression tests should be scripted and run automatically in order to get rapid feedback.
 The list of all the important business functions which should be included in the regression test is compiled.

 In agile condition, regression testing can be divided into following two categories: